 I made a passionate rebuttal.

-"The human body", I wrote in reply, "just isn't designed to sit forward with the legs straight out.
-In order to use the ottoman, the body has to lean back in the chair so the legs can rest comfortably.
-However, this position is very unsuitable for writing on a desk (see left images)" I invited Mr. Ehrenpreis to try writing a letter while leaning forward in the proper writing position at the desk (left image) to demonstrate just how uncomfortable it is to do with the legs extended.
-The only comfortable way to use the ottoman is to lean back into the chair and this is opposite of a comfortable writing position.
-I continued with more reasoning, "The problem with the ottoman under the desk is that you can't swing your legs into position or cross your feet - which is what makes ottomans so comfortable and easy to use."
-Gaining momentum (or so I thought), I suggested, "...perhaps the claims about Jefferson using his suite are based on assumption or poor recollection as to the actual manner in which he used the suite."
-Regarding the suite fitting in the room if it were rearranged; well, I guess I haven't tried rearranging the suite at Monticello, but from the pictures of the room, it sure looks like it could fit with the ottoman behind the chair.
+"The human body", I wrote in reply, "isn't designed to sit forward with the legs straight out.
+In order to use an ottoman, the body leans back in the chair so the legs can rest comfortably.
+However, this position is very unsuitable for writing on a desk (see left images)" I invited Mr. Ehrenpreis to try writing a letter at the desk while her legs were on the ottoman.
+"You will see the position is very uncomfortable" I said with first-hand knowledge.
+I continued, "Another problem with the ottoman under the desk is that you can't swing your legs into position or cross your feet - which is what makes ottomans so comfortable and easy to use."
+Gaining momentum (or so I thought), I suggested, "...perhaps the claims about how Jefferson arranged his suite are based on assumption or poor recollection ."
+Regarding the suite fitting in the cabinet room if it were rearranged; well, I never tried rearranging the suite at Monticello (and I'd bet they haven't either), but it sure looks like it would fit with the ottoman behind the chair.

-Ms. Ehrenpreis' second response was very brief.
+Ms. Ehrenpreis' second email response was very brief.
 My theory, she wrote, "just wasn't so".
 She noted Jefferson's arthritis saying "he specifically chose this posture and seating arrangement for his personal use and comfort."

 Newell 2021 © All rights reserved.